petru-braha/YP-compiler/docs/brainstorm.md

 ## To do

-0. maybe now: semantic
-0. not today: ast
+0. char
-0. not today: don't pop back
+0. semantics and scopes

 <br>